reactjs/react.dev/content/docs/handling-events.md

 The above two lines are equivalent, and use [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and [`Function.prototype.bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) respectively.

 In both cases, the `e` argument representing the React event will be passed as a second argument after the ID.
 With an arrow function, we have to pass it explicitly, but with `bind` any further arguments are automatically forwarded.

+The FAQ page for [Passing Functions to Components](/docs/faq-functions.html) shows more approaches for attaching paramenters to event handlers.